iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ![The oceanographic regions modelled in the studies used in the review](../figs/oceanic_region.png){#fig:ocean_regions}

 The taxa of species modelled, when looking at individual model runs (there were often multiple species per paper), consisted of 10 major groups and a generic group (#fig:species).
-Generic species, in that there was no model species, instead a suite of parameters that could apply to several species was the most common, consisting of 40% of the model runs.
+Generic species, in that there was no model species, instead a suite of parameters that could apply to several species used in 12.2% of the model runs.
 Out of the specified taxa, the most common were Fish (39%) and Bivalves (10%).
 Within the fish taxa, in the majority, individual species were modelled, however they were sometimes modelled to the family level or even as generic fish.

 ![The different taxa that were modelled in the reviewed papers](../figs/species.png){#fig:species}

+Other things to talk about
+- years in the system
+- timesteps of the model
+- particles used in the model
+- different

+## Time scales

-### Talk about the years modelled etc. All the initial summary conditions.
+Talk about the years used, the range of start dates.
+How some are continuous, some are have breaks in the years.

+Different trends were also considered.
+Some looked at trends between years, others between months.
+Others pooled their data to look at averages over time.

+The earliest year modelled was 1950, with a mean of 2001 and the latest year modelled 2100 (obviously they had to use estimated ocean current data), with a mean end date of 2008.
+The median number of years modelled was 3.

+###Run mode
+The studies, with one exception, all used forecasting models to run their connectivity studies.
+The exception used a hindcast solution, where the larvae were moved from settlement sites to determine their natal sites {Wren:2016gu}.

 ## Where are we now?

 ###Physical model inputs